 Education – Areas of High Legionella Risk

-In all these environments the risk of Legionella needs to be suitably managed and the first step in this process is to complete a site-specific Legionella risk assessment.
-This will help identify the risks specific to your water systems.
-Once this has been completed the ongoing management of the water systems needs to be in place by producing Written Schemes and/or Water Safety Plans.
+In all these environments, the risk of Legionella needs to be suitably managed, and the first step in this process is to complete a site-specific Legionella risk assessment.
+This will help identify the risks specific to your water systems and recommendations to eliminate or manage the risk.
+Once this has been completed, the ongoing management of the water systems needs to be in place by producing Written Schemes and/or Water Safety Plans.

 New call-to-action